 Substantial data from a decade of follow-up from the Management of Myelomeningocele Study (MOMS) support that there are a number of significant physical and emotional benefits of fetal myelomeningocele repair.

-“Long-term neurological benefits of prenatal surgery include improved mobility and independent functioning and fewer surgeries for shunt placement and revision,” said John W. Brock III, M.D., professor and chief of pediatric urologic surgery at Monroe Carell Jr. Children’s Hospital at Vanderbilt and principal investigator for MOMS.
+“Long-term neurological benefits of prenatal surgery include improved mobility and independent functioning and fewer surgeries for shunt placement and revision,” said John W. Brock III, M.D., Monroe Carell Jr. Professor and senior vice president of pediatric surgical services at Vanderbilt University Medical Center.

 With respect to urological functioning, however, previous retrospective analyses have not shown conclusively that prenatal repair provided short- or long-term improvements.
 To dig deeper into the reason, Brock led researchers from Vanderbilt and members of the MOMS Trial Group in a study of urological outcomes in school-age MOMS patients.